Singing the blues: Charles Baty Lone Star Revue tour winds down

 Traveling blues guitarist Charles Baty (“Little Charlie and the Nightcats”) and his fellow musicians with the Golden State-Lone Star Revue are nearing the end of their June tour through a few midwestern burgs (is Chicago a burg?).
 He and band members Mark Hummel, R.W.
 Grigsby, Wes Starr and Anson Funderburgh started in Indiana, headed across Illinois and Wisconsin with a drop into Nebraska and Minnesota.
 Night after night, they turned clubs and theaters into steamy joints with their blues.
-But when not playing this seemed to be a food-focused tour!
+But when not playing or singing the blues, this seemed to be a food-focused tour!
 Pizza, Greek food, pizza, steaks, pizza, cognac ice cream….

 June 21, 2016.
 Elgin, Ill., is Nick Moss country.
 After waking this morning, I headed downstairs at our motel and perused the pitiful pile of slop presented for breakfast and passed.
 I wasn’t worried, because we had a lunch date with Nick Moss at a highly recommended restaurant in Elgin.
 One thing that I have learned during my travels down this long dusty road — if Charlie Musselwhite or Nick Moss recommend a restaurant, you take heed.
 Today’s spot was a modern take on the Greek restaurant called Alexander’s Cafe.
 After our recent pizza binge, each of us ordered Greek salads with some adding the classic Greek soup Avgolemono (lemon, chicken and rice).
 It was sumptuous.
 Nick drove up in style on his hog.